leopoldpoldus/AzureBoardsBlockDuplicates/overview.md

 2. Removing the following punctuation **!"#$%&'()\*+,-./:;?@[\\]^_`{|}~**.

 Similarity is established based on an index 0.0 - 1.0 :

 - 0.0 being least similar
 - 1.0 being most similar.

-By default this extension leverages a similarity index of 0.8, in the future threshold will be configurable.
+By default this extension leverages the following thresholds for similarity index:

+- Title - 0.95
+- Description - 0.85

+In the future these thresholds will be configurable.

 This extension can be leveraged in combination with the [Find similar workitems](https://marketplace.visualstudio.com/items?itemName=tschmiedlechner.find-similar-workitems) extension to establish which work items are similar to the current item.